gunjanjaswal/RESTful-Menu-Fetcher/README.md

 ## 📦 Installation

 1. Download or clone this repository
-2. Copy the `wp-rest-menus-plugin` folder to your WordPress `wp-content/plugins` directory
+2. Copy the `rest-api-menus` folder to your WordPress `wp-content/plugins` directory
 3. Activate the plugin from **WP Admin → Plugins**
 4. Ensure you have menus configured under **Appearance → Menus**